 Under all Related Party Acquisition Agreements and Third Party Acquisition Agreements, sellers have given various warranties and undertakings in respect of, inter alia, the business, assets and accounts of the targets as at the date of the Acquisition Agreements and as at completion.
-All of the transactions involve or, in the case of Wickham Market, are expected to involve, warranty and indemnity insurance.
+All of the transactions involve warranty and indemnity insurance.
 The liability of the sellers under Acquisition Agreements is limited as to quantum and time.